federico1ciceri/AR1DP/README.md

-# An AR1-DP model for the gender bias in USA
+# An AR1-DP model for the gender bias in the USA
 How gender stereotypes changed for adjectives and occupations?

 ## Table of contents